Marlon Brando: 1944–1950: Early career

 In 1947, Brando performed a screen test for an early Warner Brothers script for the novel Rebel Without a Cause (1944), which bore no relation to the film eventually produced in 1955.
 The screen test is included as an extra in the 2006 DVD release of A Streetcar Named Desire.
 Brando's first screen role was a bitter paraplegic veteran in The Men (1950).
 He spent a month in bed at the Birmingham Army Hospital in Van Nuys to prepare for the role.
 The New York Times reviewer Bosley Crowther wrote that Brando as Ken "is so vividly real, dynamic and sensitive that his illusion is complete" and noted, "Out of stiff and frozen silences he can lash into a passionate rage with the tearful and flailing frenzy of a taut cable suddenly cut."

 By Brando's own account, it may have been because of this film that his draft status was changed from 4-F to 1-A. He had had surgery on his trick knee, and it was no longer physically debilitating enough to incur exclusion from the draft.
 When Brando reported to the induction center, he answered a questionnaire by saying his race was "human", his color was "Seasonal-oyster white to beige", and he told an Army doctor that he was psychoneurotic.
 When the draft board referred him to a psychiatrist, Brando explained that he had been expelled from military school and had severe problems with authority.
 Coincidentally, the psychiatrist knew a doctor friend of Brando.
 Brando avoided military service during the Korean War.

 Early in his career, Brando began using cue cards instead of memorizing his lines.
 Despite the objections of several of the film directors he worked with, Brando felt that this helped bring realism and spontaneity to his performances.
 He felt otherwise he would appear to be reciting a writer's speech.
-In the TV documentary The Making of Superman: The Movie, Brando explained:
+In the TV documentary The Making of Superman: The Movie, Brando explained: "If you don't know what the words are but you have a general idea of what they are, then you look at the cue card and it gives you the feeling to the viewer, hopefully, that the person is really searching for what he is going to say—that he doesn't know what to say".
 Some, however, thought Brando used the cards out of laziness or an inability to memorize his lines.
-Once on The Godfather set, Brando was asked why he wanted his lines printed out.
-He responded, "Because I can read them that way."
+Once, on the set of The Godfather, Brando was asked why he wanted his lines printed out.
+He responded: "Because I can read them that way."